HuangJingying/Course_Work/README.md

 ## 3. Computational Biology (Python)
-1. Achieve global alignment of 2 sequences (Dynamic programming) Github
+1. Achieve global alignment of 2 sequences (Dynamic programming).
 2. Calculate the probabilities and optimal paths of amino acid sequences, using profile Hidden Markov Model.
-Github
 3. Calculate the secondary structure of two rRNA sequences according to the SCFG model (Dynamic programming).
-Github

 ## 4. Mobile Data Mining (Python & Spark)